-Credit for Solar Hot Water Heater Plumbing Stub Outs and Electric Vehicle Recharge Outlets.
-The credit for solar hot water heater plumbing stub outs and electric vehicle recharge outlets has expired.
+Credit for Solar Hot Water Heater Plumbing Stub Outs and Electric Vehicle Recharge Outlets The credit for solar hot water heater plumbing stub outs and electric vehicle recharge outlets has expired.
 All credits that were property established can be carried forward for the respective five year carry forward period.
-Credit for Employment of TANF Recipients.
-You may qualify for this credit if you employed TANF recipients during the taxable year.
-Use Form 320 to figure this credit.
+Use Form 319 to figure this credit.

-Credit for Contributions to Qualifying Charitable Organizations.
-You may qualify for this credit if you made contributions to qualifying charitable organizations.
+Credit for Contributions to Qualifying Charitable Organizations You may qualify for this credit if you made contributions to qualifying charitable organizations.
 Use Form 321 to figure this credit.

-Credit for Contributions Made or Fees Paid to Public Schools.
-You may qualify for this credit if you paid certain fees to public schools in Arizona.
+Credit for Contributions Made or Fees Paid to Public Schools You may qualify for this credit if you paid certain fees to public schools in Arizona.
 Use Form 322 to figure this credit.

-Credit for Contributions to Private School Tuition Organizations.
-You may qualify for this credit if you made contributions to a school tuition organization that provides scholarships or grants to qualified schools.
+Credit for Contributions to Private School Tuition Organizations You may qualify for this credit if you made contributions to a school tuition organization that provides scholarships or grants to qualified schools.
 Use Form 323 to figure this credit.

-Agricultural Pollution Control Equipment Credit.
-You may qualify for this credit if you are involved in commercial agriculture and incurred expenses to purchase tangible personal property that is primarily used in your trade or business in Arizona to control or prevent pollution.
+Agricultural Pollution Control Equipment Credit You may qualify for this credit if you are involved in commercial agriculture and incurred expenses to purchase tangible personal property that is primarily used in your trade or business in Arizona to control or prevent pollution.
 Use Form 325 to figure this credit.

-Credit for Donation of School Site.
-You may qualify for this credit if you donated real property and improvements to a school district or a charter school for use as a school or as a site for the construction of a school.
+Credit for Donation of School Site You may qualify for this credit if you donated real property and improvements to a school district or a charter school for use as a school or as a site for the construction of a school.
 Use Form 331 to figure this credit.